-Not all water damage comes from a catastrophic flood or a burst pipe.
+Not all water damage comes from a dramatic, catastrophic event like a burst main pipe or a flash flood.
 Often, the most expensive and dangerous water damage is the kind you don't see until it's too late.
-Here are the subtle signs that water is destroying your home from the inside out.
+A pinhole leak behind a wall can silently rot structural wood and breed toxic mold for months before you notice it.
+Here are the seven subtle signs that water is destroying your home from the inside out.

 1. Unexplained Musty Odors